 Unfortunately, when administered orally, nutritional supplements lose much of their potency during the digestive process.
 When infused intravenously, nutrients directly enter your bloodstream and travel to your cells, bypassing your digestive tract to ensure you benefit from their full potency.

-Contact Invita Cryo NYC today, and boost your immune system to protect yourself against COVID and other respiratory infections that can destroy your health and threaten your life.
+Contact InVita Wellness today, and boost your immune system to protect yourself against COVID and other respiratory infections that can destroy your health and threaten your life.

 Schedule an Appointment Today

 Kumar, Premranjan, et al. “Severe glutathione deficiency, oxidative stress and oxidant damage in adults hospitalized with COVID-19: Implications for GlyNAC (Glycine and N-Acetylcysteine) supplementation.”
 Antioxidants 11.1 (2021): 50.

 Polonikov, Alexey.
 “Endogenous deficiency of glutathione as the most likely cause of serious manifestations and death in COVID-19 patients.”
 ACS infectious diseases 6.7 (2020): 1558-1562.

 Sekhar, Rajagopal V., et al. “Deficient synthesis of glutathione underlies oxidative stress in aging and can be corrected by dietary cysteine and glycine supplementation–.”
 The American journal of clinical nutrition 94.3 (2011): 847-853.